Chart Color Schemes

 Blackburn North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Blackburn North, as per the latest Census evaluation, 83.3% of dwellings were houses, with 16.8% being semi-detached homes, apartments, or other types.
-This contrasts with Melbourne's metropolitan area, where 67.9% were houses and 32.1% were other dwellings.
-Home ownership in Blackburn North stood at 38.9%, with mortgaged dwellings at 39.4% and rented ones at 21.6%.
-The median monthly mortgage repayment was $2,400, higher than Melbourne's average of $2,000.
-The median weekly rent in Blackburn North was $431, compared to Melbourne's $390.
-Nationally, Blackburn North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Blackburn North's dwelling structures, as per the latest Census, consisted of 83.3% houses and 16.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Blackburn North was at 38.9%, with mortgaged dwellings at 39.4% and rented ones at 21.6%.
+The median monthly mortgage repayment was $2,400, higher than Melbourne metro's $2,000.
+Median weekly rent was recorded at $431, compared to Melbourne metro's $390.
+Nationally, Blackburn North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing